-Screening tests are offered to all pregnant women to assess the chance of you or your baby having a health problem or disability.
+Screening tests are offered to all pregnant women.
+They assess the chance of you or your baby having a health or chromosomal condition.

 Your pregnancy, your choice

-NHS Health Scotland has produced a leaflet explaining pregnancy screening in Scotland, why it’s offered and what happens next if the test finds that your baby might have a condition or disorder.
+Public Health Scotland has produced a leaflet explaining pregnancy screening in Scotland, why it’s offered, and what happens next if a test finds that your baby might have a health condition or chromosomal condition.